mish1102/Text_Classification_NLP/README.md

 ## Preparing Dataset for the training
 Lets split the dataset in Train-test split with a ratio of 70%-30%.

-## Perform encoding for better understanding of the data by converting the Categorial data into the Numeric one.
+## Perform encoding
+For better understanding of the data by converting the Categorial data into the Numeric one.

-## Perform Word Vectorization which means turning a collection of text documents into numerical feature vectors to get the frequency of each other associated with the particular text statement.
+## Perform Word Vectorization
+Turning a collection of text documents into numerical feature vectors to get the frequency of each other associated with the particular text statement.
 The approach I considered here is **TF-IDF (Term Frequency - Inverse Document Frequency)** The TF-IDF build a vocabulary of words which it has learned from the dataset and it will assign a unique integer number to each of these words.